HisayoshiMuramatsu/APDOB/README.md

 # APDOB - Adaptive Periodic-Disturbance Observer
+#### Note

+[GitHub - QDOB](https://github.com/HisayoshiMuramatsu/QDOB) is a backward-compatible method for the periodic-disturbance observer component of this APDOB.
+However, the QDOB does not support fundamental frequency estimation.

+#### APDOB

 This is a control algorithm implementation in C++.
 It implements the control method proposed by [1] and developed by [2].
 The adaptive periodic-disturbance observer (APDOB) has the following three aims.